Keep your eye out for this roadside attraction: Tony Tasset’s Eye, a giant eyeball in Dallas, Texas.

 You might think the Eye sculpture has a deeper meaning, but, according to the artist, it really doesn’t.
 In an interview in Interview Magazine Tony Tasset proclaims that sometimes a (giant) eye is just a (giant) eye.

 “People have been so conditioned to not understand art that when something’s obvious they feel like they’re missing something…It’s a big eyeball.”

-You can look out for this large eyeball sculpture in Dallas at the Joule Hotel.
+You can look out for this large eyeball sculpture and Texas roadside attraction in Dallas at the Joule Hotel.
 But you can also find a seven-foot tall smaller version of this eye at Laumeier Sculpture Park in St. Louis, Missouri, installed in 2007.